 Who Needs Drug Rehab?

 There are a number of telltale symptoms that an individual is addicted to drugs, and therefore needs the assistance of a drug rehabilitation program.
-According to the American Council for Drug Education, these signs and symptoms include:
+According to the American Council for Drug Education

 - Sudden poor performance at work or school.
 When an individual is suffering from a drug addiction, they will find it difficult to maintain their responsibilities as they are focused only on using and obtaining more drugs.